 On Market Street, I came upon Lowcountry Bistro.
 After checking out the menu posted just outside the front door and finding that they serve typical Southern food, I went inside.
 After all, “When in Rome…” (or in my case, Charleston).

 The hostess seated me right away (yay!) and escorted me to a table on the balcony outside.
-The service I received from my waiter, Kevin, was good, the food was tasty, and the wine refreshing.
-In the courtyard down to my right, two men were placing instruments and singing.
+The service I received from my waiter, Kevin, was good, the food was tasty, and the wine was refreshing.
+In the courtyard down to my right, two men were playing instruments and singing.
 “Wow,” I thought.
 “How great!
 Dinner AND a show!”

 CHARLESTON: DAY 2